-The Art of Cinematography
+The Art of Cinematography | Natalie Kingston

 This workshop covers the fundamental technical aspects and aesthetic considerations of the craft and process of cinematography.
 Students explore the camera as a tool, and the theory of cinematic storytelling.
 They are introduced to fundamental concepts through lectures and demonstrations.
 They explore the theory and use of exposure, lens selection, frame rate, shutter angle, depth-of-field and composition.
 Through hands-on exercises in-studio and on location, led by a career cinematographer, participants get their feet wet shooting with digital cinema cameras and DSLRs, as well as with various lenses, filtration, and lighting units.
-The dynamics of working as a crew are explored, and students are introduced to the primary roles and responsibilities of each member of a camera crew, including Director of Photography, Camera Operator, and Camera Assistant, and their relationships to one another in production.

-Camera in Action
+Camera in Motion